-- A live or taped audition before the music faculty; and - If deficiencies are revealed, the student will be required to take courses at their demonstrated academic or performance level including the Piano Proficiency (MUAP 2005) and Applied Principal Proficiency (MUAP 200X). - Credit for music courses from other institutions may be accepted with a minimum grade of "C". - In no instance may lower level (1000-2000) courses equate to or substitute for UMHB upper level (3000-4000) courses.
+- · An audition before the music faculty; and - Placement Exams; and - If deficiencies are revealed, the student will be required to take courses at their demonstrated academic or performance level including the Piano Proficiency

+(MUAP 2005) and Applied Principal Proficiency (MUAP 20XX).

+- Credit for music courses from other institutions may be accepted with a minimum grade of "C". - In no instance may lower level (1000-2000) courses equate to or substitute for UMHB upper level (3000-4000) courses.